urbanopt/urbanopt.github.io/index.md

 2. Design and optimization of grid-interactive efficient buildings (GEBs) at a district-scale in conjunction with distributed energy resources (DERs) and electric distribution systems
 3. Detailed design of next-generation district thermal systems

+A summary of the capabilities associated with each use case is shown below:

 <!-- <img src="doc_files/use_cases.png" alt="main urbanopt capabilities" width="100%" height="100%"> -->
 <a href="doc_files/3modules-bullet-list-01.png"><img src="doc_files/3modules-bullet-list-01.png" alt="main urbanopt capabilities"></a>
 <center style="padding-bottom:30px;font-size:0.9rem;">click to expand image</center>

-A summary of the capabilities associated with each use case is shown below:
+A diagram of the technologies needed to enable each capability is shown below:

 <img src="doc_files/urbanopt-diagrams_structure-less-detail.png" width="100%" height="100%" alt="uo ecosystem diagram">